 What precautions are taken in the hospital if I have chickenpox?

-- If you have been diagnosed with or exposed to chickenpox, you will be placed in a private room.
+- You will be placed in a private room.

 - The door to your room must remain closed at all times.

-- All visitors and staff must wear a yellow gown, gloves, and a respirator mask while in your room.
+- All visitors and staff will need to wear a yellow gown, gloves, and a respirator mask while in your room.

-- If you leave your room for diagnostic tests, you must wear a yellow gown and gloves.
+- If you leave your room for diagnostic tests, you must wear a surgical mask, yellow gown, and gloves.